RLS-Modding/rls_career_overhaul/ReadMe.md

 ### Taxi Work

-Offers a new way to earn money:
+Offers a new way to earn money with a deeper, modular taxi system:

-- Pick up and drop off passengers at various map locations.
+- Pick up and drop off passengers using on-screen markers.
-- **Fare Prices** scale based on:
+- Set yourself Available to receive periodic job offers (every 5–45s) via the Phone; Accept/Reject from the Phone.
+- Passenger Types: dynamic pool with unique preferences and payouts.
+Types are modular and auto-loaded from `lua/ge/extensions/gameplay/taxiPassengers`.
+- Capacity-aware: seat count is detected from your current vehicle configuration (supports buses and multi-seat setups).
+- Fares use actual driving distance and scale with:
-  - Vehicle value
+  - Vehicle value multiplier
-  - Number of passengers
+  - Passenger count
+  - Passenger-type fare tier/multiplier
-  - Consecutive taxi fares completed
+  - Consecutive fare streak
-  - Time taken to reach the destination
+  - Hardcore Mode (reduced rewards)
+- Tips: type-specific tip breakdown (baseline speed bonus); shown after each fare.
+- Driver Rating (1–5★): persists per save, influenced by smoothness and pace; affects which passenger types you can get.
+- Phone prompts appear for new offers and upon completion to review earnings.
+- Rewards grant money and BeamXP; dropped-off passenger counts are tracked.

 ---